-Both electronic and mechanical components experience wear and other changes over time.
+Both electronic and mechanical components experience wear over time.

 Electronic Components

-Testing is the only accurate way to determine deterioration and wear.
+Testing is the only accurate way to determine whether deterioration has occurred and if so, how much.
 Parts can be tested, measured and replaced with new ones that meet or exceed OE specs in most cases.

 Mechanical Components